Millbrook Proving Ground

-Millbrook Proving Ground is an English vehicle testing centre located at Millbrook, Bedfordshire.
-One of the largest vehicle testing centres in Europe, it is near to the M1 and Bedford.
+Millbrook Proving Ground, located at Millbrook, Bedfordshire, is one of the largest vehicle testing centres in Europe.
+It is close to the M1 motorway and to and Bedford.

 History

-Modelled on the Milford Proving Ground operated by General Motors (GM) in Michigan, Millbrook was opened in the 1960s by the GM subsidiary Bedford before passing over to Vauxhall.
-Due to the geographical needs of a full testing centre, including both hills and flat land, the traditional choice of a former Royal Air Force airfield was ruled out and many sites around the UK were surveyed before the location at Millbrook was decided upon, especially due to having the benefit of being close to Vauxhall's production site at Luton.
+Modelled on the Milford Proving Ground operated by General Motors (GM) in Michigan, construction began in 1968.
+It was created by GM's UK subsidiary Bedford before control was transferred to GM's Vauxhall brand.
+A first class proving ground requires both hills and flat land, so the traditional choice of a former Royal Air Force airfield, used by many other automotive companies, was ruled out.
+Many sites around the UK were surveyed before Millbrook chosen.
+It had the additional benefit of being close to Vauxhall's production site at Luton.

-Construction of the Proving Ground began in 1968, and once the facility opened in 1970 it acted as the testing site for many European GM models from, among others, the Vauxhall and Bedford companies.
+Construction began in 1968, and once it opened in 1970 it became the test site for many European GM subsidiaries including Vauxhall and Bedford.

-With Bedford withdrawing from the bus and truck markets in December 1986, Millbrook was put up for sale by GM.
-In 1988 the site was transferred to a new company, Millbrook Proving Ground Limited as part of Lotus and offered its facilities to non-GM companies.
-With the sale of Lotus in 1993 Millbrook was transferred to GM Holdings UK Limited, as an independently managed company which diversified into all aspects of vehicle testing including emission control.
-In October 2013, the proving ground was purchased by Rutland Partners.
+When Bedford withdrew from the bus and truck markets in December 1986, GM put Millbrook up for sale.
+In 1988, the site was transferred to a new company, Millbrook Proving Ground Limited as part of Lotus and it offered its facilities to non-GM companies.
+When GM sold Lotus in 1993, Millbrook was transferred to GM Holdings UK Limited, as an independently managed company which diversified into all aspects of vehicle testing including emission control.
+In October 2013, it was purchased by Rutland Partners.
 In September 2016 it was sold to Spectris.
 In December 2020 it was announced that Millbrook would be divested from the Spectris portfolio of companies and acquired by UTAC CERAM for £133 million.
-The divestment was completed on the 2 February 2021.
+The sale was completed on 2 February 2021.